 The usual distribution between low income and moderate income Mt.
 Laurel households is considered to range from 65 to 72 percent low and 28 to 35 percent moderate.
 In order to produce housing for the low income Mt.
 Laurel households, some form of external subsidy is usually necessary.
-Although limited amounts of housing to serve that market can be provided in the private market, the reality of housing production in a period when there is little external subsidy available would suggest that a more realistic distribution between 1ow and moderate income households, for the purpose of achieving some of the housing goals that are described in the Mt.
+Although limited amounts of housing to serve that market can be provided in the private market, the reality of housing production in a period when there is little external subsidy available would suggest that a more realistic distribution between moderate low and income households, for the purpose of achieving some of the housing goals that are described in the Mt.
 Laurel II decision, would be 50 percent low income and 50 percent moderate income.
-Therefore, for the purpose of determining compliance in evaluating private sector development, this will be the division between the two groups of Mt.
+Therefore, for the purpose of determining a municipality's present and prospective need, this will be the division between the two groups of Mt.
 Laurel households.